Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Simulations

 We compare 4 different approaches, detailed below. \begin{enumerate} \item \textbf{Proposed approach.} We apply Algorithm \ref{alg:asymmetric_sparse_fun_cca} without modifications.
 We use cross-validation to choose the regularization parameter $\lambda$ in the group-lasso regression step as implemented by the \texttt{glmnet} package \parencite{glmnet}.

-\item \textbf{Sparse PCA-based approach:} IRFPCA + sparse PCA + classical CCA.
-We use IRFPCA, as in our approach, to reduce the dimensionality of the functional data.
+\item \textbf{Sparse PCA-based approach:} Intrinsic RFPCA + sparse PCA + classical CCA.
+We use Intrinsic RFPCA, as in our approach, to reduce the dimensionality of the functional data.
 We use sparse PCA, using the \texttt{elasticnet} R package \parencite{zou2006sparse}, to reduce the dimensionality of the multivariate data.
 Then, we use the estimated PCA scores as input for classical multivariate CCA.
 We provide sparse PCA with the exact number of principal components that are correlated with the functional data, i.e., $k_1=20$, and restrict the number of non-zero principal loadings per principal component to be $2$.

-\item \textbf{Sparse CCA-based approach:} IRFPCA + sparse CCA.
-We again use IRFPCA to reduce the dimension of the functional data.
-Next, we use the Penalized Matrix Analysis (PMA) approach to sparse CCA proposed in \textcite{witten2009penalized} to compute canonical pairs between the PC scores from IRFPCA and the high dimensional data.
+\item \textbf{Sparse CCA-based approach:} Intrinsic RFPCA + sparse CCA.
+We again use Intrinsic RFPCA to reduce the dimension of the functional data.
+Next, we use the Penalized Matrix Analysis (PMA) approach to sparse CCA proposed in \textcite{witten2009penalized} to compute canonical pairs between the PC scores from Intrinsic RFPCA and the high-dimensional data.
 The PMA approach to sparse CCA assumes that the covariance matrices of the data are the identity matrices, giving it a slight disadvantage.
 We choose the amount of penalization for $\theta_1$ using the suggested permutation-type approach \parencite{witten2009penalized}, and choose the penalization parameter for $\eta_1$ to induce virtually no penalization.

 \item \textbf{Multivariate FPCA-based approach:} Multivariate FPCA + Asymmetric sparse CCA in Algorithm~\ref{alg:asymmetric_sparse_cca}.
-This approach is analogous to the one proposed, except that the IRFPCA step is replaced by multivariate FPCA \parencite{happ2018multivariate}.
+This approach is analogous to the one proposed, except that the Intrinsic RFPCA step is replaced by multivariate FPCA \parencite{happ2018multivariate}.
 Therefore, it disregards the SPD manifold structure of the data.
 Specifically, it transforms each SPD matrix into a vector extracting the lower triangular part of the matrix.
 Then it applies multivariate FPCA to the resulting vector-valued functions. \end{enumerate}

 We have chosen these alternative approaches in order to dissect specific components of the CCA problem.
 Specifically, approach 2 isolates the effect of selecting important features and identifying correlated components in two separate stages, and approach 3 isolates the effect of not taking advantage of the group sparsity structure in the canonical vectors and making restrictive assumptions on the covariance of the high-dimensional data.
 Approach 4 isolates the effect of treating manifold data as if it were Euclidean.
 Note that Approach 4 is technically solving a different canonical correlation problem than approaches 1-3 as it aims to maximize the Euclidean correlation rather than the tangent space correlation.
 For this reason, the underlying population canonical vectors and functions differ from those in the proposed model.
 Therefore, we only use metric E when evaluating the performance of approach 4.